A large-scale analysis of public-facing, community-built chatbots on Character.AI: Literature Review

 \section{Literature Review}

-Interactions with AI can be traced back into the early 1960s \cite{wang2024eliza}.
-Setting (generative) AI aside, scholars have long explored the space of creative fanfiction and role-playing, which has important connections to behaviors on Character.AI.
-Acknowledging the breadth of these literatures, we provide brief reviews here only of the most relevant literature on 1) how people engage with modern forms of generative AI, and 2) recent efforts to understand fanfiction communities on the web, with a particular focus on the intersection between fanfiction and AI.
+Interactions with AI can be traced back to the early 1960s \cite{wang2024eliza}.
+Moreover, setting (generative) AI aside, scholars have long explored the space of creative fanfiction and role-playing, which has important connections to behaviors on Character.AI.
+Acknowledging the breadth of these literatures, we provide brief reviews here only of the most relevant literature on 1) how people engage with modern forms of generative AI, and 2) how online fanfiction communities are adapting to the AI boom.